plone/training/deployment/index.rst

 Installation
 ^^^^^^^^^^^^

-Ansible is typically installed on the orchestrating computer -- typically your desktop or laptop.
+Ansible is usually installed on the orchestrating computer -- typically your desktop or laptop.
 It is a large Python application (though a fraction the size of Plone!) that needs many specific Python packages from the Python Package Index (PyPI).

 That makes Ansible a strong candidate for a Python ``virtualenv`` installation